stephaneVercouillieBMID/slate/source/index.html.md

 #### Pre-requisites
 Universal Links are available on iOS since version 9.0, and the itsme App itself is only available on iOS 9.0 or greater.

 App Links are available on Android since version 6.0.
 The itsme App is available on Android 4.2 or greater, and supports OpenID Connect authentication only on Android version 6.0 or greater.
-Please note that on Android versions between 4.2 and 6.0, using Universal/App Links could lead to sub-optimal
+Please note that on Android versions between 4.2 and 6.0, calling `https://mobileapp.sixdots.be/mobile/authorize` could lead to sub-optimal user experience

 #### Apps requirements